Amandeep563/project-1/Frontend Projects/02-Basic-HTML-Website/README.md

-## Basic HTML Website
+# Basic HTML Website

-### Goal
+## Goal

-create a basic webite using HTML Focus using correct HTML tags and strucyure.
+Create a basic website using HTML.
+Focus on using correct HTML tags and structure.

-## Requiremants
+## Requirements

-- Page: Home, Projects, Articles, Contact
+- [x] Pages: Home, Projects, Articles, Contact
-- Navigation bar with links to each page, at the top of the page
+- [x] Navigation bar with links to each page, at the top of each page
-- Structure the content in a way that makes style easy
+- [x] Structure the content in a way that makes adding styles easy
-- Add SEO meata tags
+- [x] Add SEO meta tags